 By automating these essential tasks, you can rest assured that your business is still running even when you’re offline and focusing on other matters.

-Becoming savvy in digital marketing is essential when learning how to become a property manager.
+Becoming savvy in digital marketing is essential.
 You won’t just be marketing your clients’ properties, you will also need to market your own services online!
 When it comes to online marketing, your goal is to outperform your competition and attract the right audience.
 To successfully market online make sure that you:

 If you want to enhance your knowledge of handy marketing tactics, check out our dedicated guide for vacation rental hosts.

-The final step in discovering how to become a property manager is learning where to find clients and build a good working reputation.
+The final step is learning where to find clients and build a good working reputation.
 You may feel unsure about how and where to find your first clients when you start out as a manager.

 One resource that connects Airbnb hosts with property managers is called the Cohost Market.
 Managers sign up to register profiles on the site, and from there hosts can seek managers and vice versa.
 If you are looking to manage Airbnb vacation rentals, this would be a good option.